-Selected Research Interests: nanophotonics, quantum optics, light-matter interactions, photonic crystals, cavity-QED, quantum dots, computational electromagnetics, optomechanics, disorder-induced scattering, metamaterials, quantum plasmonics, topological photonics.
+Selected Research Interests: quantum optics, nanophotonics, semiconductor optics, light-matter interactions, photonic crystals, cavity-QED, quantum dots, computational electromagnetics, optomechanics, disorder-induced scattering, metamaterials, quantum plasmonics, topological photonics, computational physics, waveguide QED.

-*We are always seeking outstanding graduate students – MSc, PhD, and Accelerated Masters, and occasionally have positions for post-docs.
+We are always seeking excellent graduate students – MSc, PhD, and Accelerated Masters, and occasionally have positions for post-docs.
 See Opportunities for more details and contact me if interested.
 We especially welcome applications from strong female candidates and underrepresented groups in physics.
 Students nominally start in September.

-Thanks for visiting our website.
 We carry out theoretical and computational investigations of the light-matter processes in photonic nanostructures, and explore the consequences of these for next-generation nano and quantum technologies.
-Our research blends a fascinating mix of condensed matter physics, optics, quantum mechanics, nano physics, and computational physics.
+Our research blends a fascinating mix of optics, condensed matter physics, quantum mechanics, nano physics, and computational physics.
 We collaborate with leading laboratories throughout the world, with a focus on applicable theoretical physics that is interesting from a fundamental physics perspective and has potential applications, especially in quantum technologies.
 We particularly enjoy collaborating with experimental groups.
-Our work is funded by various funding bodies, including NSERC, CIFAR, MRI Ontario, CFI, and Queen’s University.
+Our work is funded by various funding bodies, including NSERC, NRC, MRI Ontario, CFI, and Queen’s University.
 We have several labs including a state of the art computational modelling lab and a dedicated collaboration lab, funded through a CFI Innovation Grant, as part of the Queen’s Nanophotonics Research Centre.